T0wh1dul/Superstore_Sales_Analysis-_Trends_and_Insights/README.md

 It was fascinating to discover clear seasonal sales peaks (especially near year-end!) and see how important the Technology and Furniture categories are.
 The Consumer segment also stood out as the biggest contributor to sales.

 For this project, I used Python along with libraries like Pandas for data wrangling, and Matplotlib/Seaborn for creating visualizations.

-Always learning and happy to connect with fellow data enthusiasts!
-Let me know what you think.